-In return, you will receive a starting salary of £50,108 gross per annum and a London Location Allowance of £2,623.
+In return, you will receive a starting salary in the range of £40,882.45 to £47,497.10 gross per annum.
+This includes 15% (20% following induction) shift disturbance allowance during induction and a London Location Allowance referenced below\.
 Annual incremental spine points will achieve progression from minimum to maximum of the pay scale.
+At the discretion of the Director of Nursing and on the provision of evidence we will match your current basic salary to the nearest pay point on the pay scale.